 My intention was to really show the diversity of Iceland in this book and I was still missing some good images of the more remote highland areas.
-To be able to reach these areas you need a well prepared SUV.
-Therefore I bought a used Nissan Patrol from the German military, added a snorkel and some large MT tyres and decided to take the ferry again from Denmark to Iceland instead of a plane and rental car.
+To be able to reach these areas you need a well-prepared SUV.
+Therefore I bought a used Nissan Patrol from the German military, added a snorkel and some large MT tires, and decided to take the ferry again from Denmark to Iceland instead of a plane and rental car.

-After a very rough and uncomfortable ferry ride with 7 m waves and wind velocities around 100 km/h we finally reached Seyðisfjörður on the east coast of Iceland.
-Our first destination were the waterfalls Hengifoss and Litlanesfoss close to Egilsstaðir.
+After a very rough and uncomfortable ferry ride with 7 m waves and wind velocities around 100 km/h, we finally reached Seyðisfjörður on the east coast of Iceland.
+Our first destinations were the waterfalls Hengifoss and Litlanesfoss close to Egilsstaðir.